zuixjs/news-blog/README.md

 ### Starting the web server

-- `zx start` to start the local web server
+- `npx zuix start` to start the local web server

-The `zx` CLI tool can be used, among the other things, to initialize the web application and create new pages.
+The `zuix` CLI tool can be used, among the other things, to initialize the web application and create new pages.

 ### Initializing

-- `zx wipe-content`
+- `npx zuix wipe-content`

 This command will delete all data contained in the `pages/` folder, required to wipe out all DEMO data after installation.